FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/accounts/userAccounts/t_st_change_how_long_user_account_information_is_cached.md

     "title": "Change how long user account information is cached in memory", "linkTitle": "Change how long user account information is cached in memory", "weight": "170"
-}You can set how long <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> keeps the user account information cached in memory by editing the `TransactionManager.AccountContextAgent.cacheTimeout` parameter on the *Server Configuration* page.
+}You can set how long {{< SecureTransport/componentshortname  >}} keeps the user account information cached in memory by editing the `TransactionManager.AccountContextAgent.cacheTimeout` parameter on the *Server Configuration* page.
 The default value is `900` seconds.
 Change the value to keep the cached information for a longer or shorter period of time.
 You can also set it to null or a negative value to not cache the account information.
 Changes you make to an account do not show up until after the cache is refreshed.

 **Related topics:**